 On completion of this course, the student will be able to:

-- Demonstrate in course an ability to analyse and reflect critically upon relevant scholarship concerning the complexities surrounding the visual presentation or archaeological material
+- Analyse and reflect critically upon relevant scholarship concerning the complexities surrounding the visual presentation or archaeological material

-- Demonstrate, in practical projects, an ability to understand and apply specialised research or professional skills, techniques and practices considered in the course, including basic drawing and computer graphic skills, visual analysis, critical and interpretative skills; an ability to produce and use maps, charts and diagrams, and to present graphic work for publication, an ability to use cameras, computer aided graphic programmes, and internet presentation design
+- Understand and apply specialised research or professional skills, techniques and practices considered in the course, including basic drawing and computer graphic skills, visual analysis, critical and interpretative skills; an ability to produce and use maps, charts and diagrams, and to present graphic work for publication, an ability to use cameras, computer aided graphic programmes, and internet presentation design

 |Griffiths, N., Jenner, A. and Wilson, C. 1991.
 Drawing archaeological finds: a handbook.
 London: Archetype Publications.|